scipy-conference/scipy_proceedings/papers/mark_wickert/mark_wickert.rst

 This leads to the need for the head related impulse response (HRIR) (time-domain) or head-related transfer function (HRTF) (frequency domain) for a particular human subject.
-Traditionally human subjects are placed in an anechoic chamber with a sound source placed at e.g. one meter from the head and then the subject is moved over a range of azimuth and elevation angles, with the HRIR measured at each angle.
+Traditionally human subjects are placed in an anechoic chamber with a sound source placed at e.g. one meter from the head and then moved relative the subject's head over a range of azimuth and elevation angles, with the HRIR measured at each angle.
 The 3D simulator described here uses a database of HRIR's from the University of California, Davis, originally in the Center for Image Processing and Integrated Computing (CIPIC), [CIPICHRTF]_, to describe a given subject.